-- promotional products, such as gifts, delegate packs and leaflets unless they are considered essential to the event and only then if they incorporate recycled or reusable materials; and - the sale of non-essential associated products, such as showbags, toys and imported souvenirs.
+- Promotional products, such as gifts, delegate packs and leaflets unless they are considered essential to the event and only then if they incorporate recycled or reusable materials. - The sale of non-essential associated products, such as showbags, toys and imported souvenirs.

-The Armoury, Officers Mess and Constables Cottage will be licensed premises and will serve alcohol in accordance with Responsible Service of Alcohol requirements.
+The Armoury and Officers Mess will be licensed premises and will serve alcohol in accordance with Responsible Service of Alcohol requirements.